wwelvaer/marketplace_start_code/README.md

 ## Frontend

-one-time: Run `cd angular_frontend;npm install` to install the packages Run `cd angular_frontend;ng serve` for a dev server.
+1. First time: Run `cd angular_frontend;npm install` to install the packages
+2. Run `cd angular_frontend;ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Select Business Models

+1. Create a new platform company by altering the companyName in the `angular_frontend/src/app/services/company.service.ts`
+2. Navigate to `http://localhost:4200/taxonomy` to select the business model properties